rwieruch/blog_robinwieruch_content/react-firebase-social-login.md

 ### Exercises:

 * Read more about the {{% a_blank "Facebook Social Login" "https://firebase.google.com/docs/auth/web/facebook-login" %}}
-* Figure out whether there is a way to interact with Facebook's API afterward, because the `socialUser` has an `accessToken` in its `credentials` object
+* Figure out whether there is a way to interact with Facebook's API afterward, because the `socialUser` has an `accessToken` in its `credentials` object.
-* Like my {{% a_blank "Facebook" "https://www.facebook.com/rwieruch/" %}} page to receive latest tutorials for web developers
+* Like my {{% a_blank "Facebook" "https://www.facebook.com/rwieruch/" %}} page to receive latest tutorials for web developers.
 * Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/2b28b831a7cd9b6ef5d4c5808a886ace159f3d2e" %}}

 {{% chapter_header "Firebase Twitter Social Login" "firebase-google-social-login" %}}